Git: maintaining work-life accounts

 source_up allows loading all parent envs.
 Make sure to include this line in every envrc file!

-NB: specifying both AUTHOR and COMMITER is required!
+NB: specifying both AUTHOR and COMMITTER is required!
 Otherwise, GPG-signing won’t work properly.
 You can verify both values with git log --format=full --show-signature

 Done!